tb-team-dev-2/bittensor-drand/README.md

 print(sub.weights(netuid=netuid))
 ```
-13. You have to see the same weights as you have set up.
+13. You can now see the same weights which you committed earlier